House Painting9 min read

 Here are actionable tips to elevate your painting project:

 2. Maintain a Wet Edge: Work from top to bottom, left to right, to avoid lap marks.
+This is crucial with fast-drying paints.

 3. Use Painter's Tape Carefully: Remove it while the paint is still slightly wet for crisp lines.
+For delicate surfaces, use low-adhesion tape.

 4. Control Temperature and Humidity: Ideal conditions are 60–75°F and below 50% humidity.
+Use dehumidifiers or fans if needed.

 5. Inspect Under Different Lighting: Use a flashlight to spot missed areas or imperfections.
+This helps catch flaws before the paint dries.

 💡